-An amazingly moist cappuccino cake with whiskey, filled with luscious cream cheese and whipped cream filling.
+This amazingly moist cappuccino cake with whiskey is filled with luscious cream cheese and whipped cream filling.

-This cappuccino cake is a grown-up cake with quite a bit of whiskey and coffee in it, so moist and delicious, so different in taste from your normal cake, really something special.
+This cappuccino cake is a grown-up cake with quite a bit of whiskey and coffee in it.
+It is so moist and delicious, so different in taste from your normal cake, and really something special.

-I do like making elaborate, festive cakes, you will find quite a few of them on the blog, cakes or tortes like this Dobos Torte or this fresh and Lemon or Lime Buttermilk Torte, they are really two of my favorite cakes.
+I like making elaborate, festive cakes.
+You will find quite a few of them on the blog, cakes or tortes like this Dobos Torte or this fresh and German Lemon Torte, they are really two of my favorite cakes.

-I have made this a couple of weeks ago for my brother-in-law's birthday and we all loved it.
-The only drawback was that I had to bake an extra cake for the kids.
+I made this a couple of weeks ago for a birthday, and we all loved it.
+The only drawback was that I had to bake an extra cake for the kids: another delicious but simpler cake, this Brown Sugar Cinnamon Cake.

 Filling: